dr-tony-lin/CarND-Kidnapped-Vehicle-Project/submission-report.md

 ### Update Weights
 In the update stage, weights of each particle is updated in the **updateWeights()** method.
 It first converts each observation's coordinate from the vehicle's coordinate system to the map's coordinate system.
 The it use Partition2D to find the nearest landmark for each observation.

 Then it computes the probability of each observation according to the distance deviation between the nearest landmark and the observation.
-However, when the deviation is large, say 2 or more, the probability may become very low, and result in 0 weights.
-When this happen for all particles, the filter will not be able to produce useful result.
-Since weights are relative, we could avoid this problem by flattening the distribution.
-In the implementation, the exponent of the Gaussian distribution is divided by 10, that is I flatten the distribution by an order of magnitude.

 Finally the weight of each particle is obtained as the product of the probabilities of all the observations obtained above.

+#### Handling 0 weights
+When the deviation is large, say 2 or more, the probability may become very low, and can result in 0 weights.
+When this happen to all particles, the filter will fail to produce useful result.
+This was observed in my early tests, and the vehicle was able to escape eventually.

+Fortunately, since weights are relative, we could avoid this problem by flattening the distribution.
+In the implementation, I divide the exponent of the Gaussian distribution by 10, that is I flatten the distribution by an order of magnitude.

 ### Resampling
 After the weight of each particle is updated, we resample the particles according to their weights.